 The American Assembly is a public policy institute founded by Dwight D. Eisenhower at Columbia University.
 For over 60 years, The Assembly has fostered non-partisan public-policy discussions through convening, research, and publication.

-Helping data journalists and civil society groups map relationships between people, organizations, and political processes.
+Helping data journalists and civil society groups map and analyze complex relationships of power.

 Maureen Conway and Robert Giloth bring together new perspectives on workforce development strategies in the health care, construction, manufacturing and restaurant industries.